What is retinoblastoma?

 In addition, being born with a germline mutation of the gene Rb1 increases the chances of developing other tumours later in life.
 Because all the cells in the body are working with only one copy of the gene, another random mutation/deletion of the normal copy (among other genetic changes) may allow a new cancer to develop.
 These later mutations are strongly linked to the type and toxicities of the treatment for RB that patients received as children (see section 6).

 Germline mutations of the gene Rb1, on the other hand, are rare in patients with unilateral RB, so they are called “sporadic retinoblastoma”.
-In fact, 90% of them are born without a germline mutation, which means that they only have a mutation of this gene in the retina cells, and that all the other cells of their bodies are normal.
+In fact, almost 90% of them are born without a germline mutation, which means that they only have a mutation of this gene in the retina cells, and that all the other cells of their bodies are normal.
 The remaining 10% of patients with unilateral RB are actually born with a germline mutation.
 Hence, only a genetic test can accurately rule out a germline mutation in patients with unilateral RB, even if a patient does not have a positive family history of it.
 In addition, a genetic test is the only way determine a patient’s chances of passing the mutation to the next generation3,6.

 Now, let’s apply this new information to a few specific cases: